Quarterly Report For The Financial Period Ended 31 December 2016

 Consolidated Statement Of Profit Or Loss And Other Comprehensive Income

-For the third quarter and nine months ended 30 September 2016(The Figures have not been audited)
+For the fourth quarter and nine months ended 31 December 2016(The Figures have not been audited)

 Consolidated Statement Of Financial Position

-For the third quarter and nine months ended 30 September 2016(The figures have not been audited)
+For the fourth quarter and nine months ended 31 December 2016(The figures have not been audited)

 Review Of Group Performance

-The Group recorded lower revenue of RM285.1 million for the nine-month period under review, as compared to RM397.4 million reported in the corresponding period of 2015, mainly contributed by the Construction division [see Note 17.1 (b) for details)].
+The Group recorded lower revenue of RM428.0 million for the year under review, as compared to RM594.4 million reported in 2015, mainly contributed by the Construction division [see Note 17.1 (b) for details)].

-The Group profit before tax declined substantially from RM65.0 million in September 2015 to RM7.5 million in September 2016.
+The Group profit before tax declined substantially from RM44.2 million in 2015 to RM3.5 million in 2016.
 The decline was mainly attributed to our major associate, Dayang Enterprise Holdings Bhd.
-The share of results from this associate decreased significantly from RM45.7 million in September 2015 to RM2.4 million in the current period under review (see Note 17.2 for details).
+The share of results from this associate decreased significantly from RM51.1 million in 2015 to RM16.1 million in the current year under review (see Note 17.2 for details).

 Detailed review of the performance and prospects of each operating segment (as shown in Note 11) are discussed in Section 17.1 below.